PdxCodeGuild/Programming102/practice/unit_4/solutions/exercise_2/exercise_2_3_solution.md

     active = all_stats[active_key]

-    # get the key of the current warrior
+    # get the key of the current opponent
     # -1 if turn_counter is 0
     # 0 if the turn_counter is 1
     opponent_key = stat_keys[turn_counter - 1]
-    # get the stat dictionary if the opponent
+    # get the stat dictionary of the opponent
     opponent = all_stats[opponent_key]

     # execute current round of battle